42mate/towel/README.md

 6 - After cloning Towel core, you only need to setup your favourite http server to serve pages from Towel's application.

 7 - Start your contributions!

+NOTE : If you need to add or update or do anything with composer, composer will complain about changes in the 42mate/towel working copy.
+So in that case you'll have to delete your fork, install with composer the latest 42mate/towel relased (composer update after delete vendor/42mate/towel), then do your compoer magic and when is done repeat this to get again your working copy from your fork.
+If anyone have a better workflow we will really apreciate the suggestion.

 ## Update your fork ##